 On May 15, 2023, the Company filed Articles of Amendment to the Company's Restated Articles of Organization with the Secretary of Commonwealth of Massachusetts to effect a 1-for-20 reverse stock split of the Company's issued and outstanding shares of common stock.
 The reverse stock split was reflected on the Nasdaq Capital Market beginning with the opening of trading on May 16, 2023.
-No fractional shares were issued in connection with the reverse stock split.
 All share amounts and per share amounts disclosed in this Quarterly Report on Form 10-Q have been adjusted retroactively to reflect the reverse stock split for all periods presented.

-At-the-Market Shelf Registration Statement Offering
+At-the-Market Offering

-On July 24, 2020, the Company filed a Registration Statement on Form S-3 (the "Shelf") with the Securities and Exchange Commission (the "SEC") in relation to the registration of common stock, preferred stock, debt securities, warrants and units of any combination thereof for an aggregate initial offering price not to exceed \$150.0 million.
-The Shelf was declared effective as of July 31, 2020.
-The Shelf expired in July 31, 2023.
+On July 24, 2020, the Company filed a Registration Statement on Form S-3 (the "Shelf").
 On September 3, 2020, the Company entered into a Sales Agreement (the "Sales Agreement") with Jefferies LLC ("Jefferies") with respect to an at-the-market offering (the "ATM Offering") under the Shelf.
 Under the ATM Offering, the Company could offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$50.0 million through Jefferies as its sales agent.
 The Company agreed to pay Jefferies cash commissions of 3.0 percent of the gross proceeds of sales of common stock which could be sold under the Sales Agreement.
 Prior to January 1, 2022, the Company sold 3,353,059 shares of its common stock for net proceeds of \$12.5 million under the ATM Offering, since entering into the Sales Agreement.
-No shares of common stock have been issued or sold under the ATM Offering from 2022 to July 2023.
-The Shelf expired in 2022 or 2023.
+No shares of common stock have been issued or sold under the ATM Offering from 2022 January 1, 2022 to July 2023.
 July 31, 2023.
+The Shelf expired in July 31, 2023.
 Due to the current market value of the Company's publicly traded common stock held by non-affiliates, the Company's ability to raise future funding through a shelf offering will be limited.